DataFire/Integrations/integrations/generated/haloapi_stats/README.md

 #### Input
 * input `object`
   * player **required** `string`: The Player's Gamertag.
-  * modes `string`: Indicates what Game Mode(s) the client is interested in getting Matches for (arena, campaign, custom, or warzone).
+  * modes `string`: Indicates what Game Mode(s) the client is interested in getting Matches for (arena, campaign, custom, customlocal, or warzone).
   * start `number`: When specified, this indicates the starting index (0-based) for which the batch of results will begin at.
 For example, "start=0" indicates that the first qualifying result will be returned, no items are 'skipped'.
 Passing "start=10" indicates that the result will begin with the 11th item, the first 10 will be 'skipped'.
   * count `number`: When specified, this indicates the maximum quantity of items the client would like returned in the response.